kcskou/retailmenot-challenge/README.md

 NB: In my calculations, I have excluded the single click out entry at 23:59:59 because we don't have data for the full minute of 23:59.

-Direct link to the solution page on MindSumo: https://www.mindsumo.com/solutions/48468
+Direct link to my solution page on MindSumo: https://www.mindsumo.com/solutions/48468